 While most high quality leathers are extremely durable and should last you a lifetime of wear, it doesn’t mean they’re impervious to stains.
 Since leather is a naturally porous material (it is a hide, after all) liquids can set into the material if left untreated, causing stubborn stains.

 Your first line of defense is speed.
-If you can wipe up the spill immediately the liquid won’t have time to sink into the leather and you should be alright.
+If you can get to the spill immediately the liquid won’t have time to sink into the leather and you should be alright with a simple wipe down and air dry.
 If, however, the spill has already become a stain, here’s how to treat it:

-- Mix a gentle detergent or dish soap with some lukewarm water and get three microfiber towels ready.
+- You’ll want a gentle leather-specific cleaner, a bowl of clean lukewarm water, and some microfiber towels at the ready.
 Avoid any ammonia or bleach based cleaners.

-- Dip your first rag into the water/soap mix, wring it out, and begin working on the stain in a gentle buffing motion.
+- Apply a small amount of leather-safe soap to a clean microfiber cloth and begin working on the stain in a gentle buffing motion.
 Continue this process until the stain is gone.

 - Dip a clean rag into some plain, non-soapy water and gently wipe away any remaining cleaner from the area.
 Be sure to wring out any excess water before applying the rag to the leather to avoid damaging the leather.